henpizza/NonogramSolver/README.md

 # NonogramSolver

-Alpha version (commit no. 16).
+Alpha version (commit no. 17).

 Please use the `main.py` file.
 When it is run, the instructions for use will be shown.

 ### The algorithm
-1. Train the model on generated data that are based on the current state of the nonogram.
+1. Train several models (the number being controlled by n_models) on generated data that are based on the current state of the nonogram.
-2. Find the field the model is most certain about and fill it with a value.
+2. Find the fields the models agree upon and fill it with a value.
+3. If forgetting_enabled = True, let each model forget some fields (controlled by to_forget).
-3. Repeat
+4. Repeat

+A MILESTONE: The mouse.non was guessed entirely correctly! (see [here](good_results_db/mouse5_forgetting/))

 <pre>